Michigan Pedestrian Accident Lawsuit: What You Need To Know

 Injured in a pedestrian car accident in Michigan and need help with your lawsuit?
 Call our attorneys now for a free consultation!

-If you have been injured in crash in Michigan and you need help with your pedestrian accident lawsuit, call now (800) 968-1001 for a free consultation with an experienced pedestrian accident lawyer.
+If you were traveling on foot in Michigan and were struck by a motor vehicle and you need help with your lawsuit, call now (800) 968-1001 for a free consultation with an experienced pedestrian accident lawyer.
 There is no cost or obligation.
 You can also visit our contact page or use the chat feature on our website.

-Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in auto accidents.
+Michigan Auto Law is Michigan’s largest and most successful law firm that specializes exclusively in helping people who have been injured in automobile crashes.

 Our secret?
 Our attorneys deliberately handle fewer cases than other personal injury law firms.
 This allows us to focus more time and attention on our cases.